lzh-mb-mod/RTSCamera/README.md

   - For archers they can shoot target enemy while holding positions.

   - Note that for melee units, they will still follow previous movement orders, which may limit their ability to reach the target.

+- Place your mouse on the enemy formation marker and giving facing to enemy order.
+You formation will facing to the selected enemy formation only.

 - Movement target marker is more visible.
 The original marker is hard to see if camera is too high.